-I regularly get asked for the prices of website accessibility audits from entities who want to make their website fully accessible and thus ADA compliant.
+I regularly get asked for the prices of website accessibility audits from organizations who want to make their website fully accessible / ADA compliant.

 What You Need to Know Before You Buy

-You can find quotes for very cheap and affordable audits online.
-I’ve seen numbers of less than $1,000 – $2,800 for full reviews.
+You can find quotes for very cheap and inexpensive audits online.
+I’ve seen prices for $1,500.

 However, an affordable audit can easily become very expensive if the company you hire doesn’t deliver a genuine, manual audit.

-For a simple website (e.g. a 5 page web presence type site with contact page), lower prices are absolutely called for; It doesn’t take much time to audit these so a fair quote could be in the $500 – $1,500 range.
+For a simple website (e.g. a 5 page web presence type site with contact page), lower prices are absolutely called for; it doesn’t take much time to audit these so a fair quote could be in the $750 – $1,500 range.

 But, you can’t expect to pay 3-figures or low 4-figures for more complex, more dynamic, larger websites with more page layouts.

-When you do get a “too good to be true” quote, what’s usually happening is a company is running one or more free automated scans using tools like WebAIM’s WAVE tool, Google Lighthouse, Axe Accessibility Checker and compiling the results into a nice looking PDF report and presenting it to you as a thorough check.
+When you do get a “too good to be true” quote, what may be happening is a seller is running one or more free automated scans using tools like WebAIM’s WAVE tool, Google Lighthouse, Axe Accessibility Checker and compiling the results into a nice looking PDF report and presenting it to you as a thorough check.

-I had a client hire me for consulting and he had hired a web design firm who charged him $1,500 to do this.
+I had a client hire me for consulting and he had hired a SEO / web design firm who charged him $1,500 to do this.

-I had to inform him that the web design company had run a few free automated checks and repackaged them as an audit report; it was something he could have hired a freelancer to do for $40.
+I had to inform him that the marketing agency had run a few free automated checks and repackaged them as an audit report; it was something he could have hired a freelancer to do for $40.

-This is type of thing happens all the time.
+This is type of occurrence is not uncommon.
 A lot of small businesses understandably try to cut their costs but ultimately end up paying for it.